Newton-Azrak Award set for Border Patrol Agent John P. Marquissee

 Ricardo J. Hernandez Border Patrol Agent El Paso Sector Felix Morales III Border Patrol Agent El Paso Sector Border Patrol Agent Ricardo J. Hernandez and Border Patrol Agent Felix Morales were recognized for demonstrating extraordinary courage and valor during the performance of duty on August 15, 2006.
 Without regard for their own personal safety, Agents Ricardo J. Hernandez and Felix Morales’ quick response to save a father and his minor children from drowning.
 While assigned to the Checkpoint located on New Mexico Highway 195, the agents were approached by a frantic woman who informed them that water had trapped her husband and two children in their submerged SUV.
 Agents Hernandez and Morales jumped into the turbulent water and made their way to the vehicle.
 Agent Morales was swept down the river while holding one of the children.
 He eventually managed to cling to some brush and hand the child to another person at the scene.
 Agent Hernandez was able to rescue the other child and father.
 The father sustained a leg injury after being struck by the rolling SUV, and the children were treated for exposure and shock.

-Dan M. Harris Jr. - photo Assistant Chief Patrol Agent Marfa Sector Assistant Chief Patrol Agent Dan M. Harris Jr. was recognized for demonstrating unusual courage during an extremely dangerous and stressful situation.
+Dan M. Harris Jr. - photo Assistant Chief Patrol Agent Marfa Sector Assistant Chief Patrol Agent Dan M. Harris Jr. was recognized for demonstrating unusual courage during an extremely dangerous and stressful situation on May 17, 2007.
 Agent Harris was invited to Athens, Texas to be the guest speaker at the Henderson County Peace Officer Memorial Service.
 During the service, Henderson County Deputy David Harris received a call for emergency backup due to shots being fired at a domestic disturbance.
 Upon arrival, the deputies began receiving gunfire and tragically, two deputies were shot and killed and another deputy was wounded.
 Agent Harris exposed himself to extreme risk or loss of life in order to render aid to the wounded deputy.
 Also being a certified Emergency Medical Technician, he was able to stabilize the wound with the assistance of other deputies.

 Gary L. Ortega Jr. Border Patrol Agent El Centro Sector Border Patrol Agent Gary L. Ortega Jr. was recognized for his selfless dedication to duty to ensure the survival of injured and helpless people.
 On his return to the Indio Border Patrol Station at the conclusion of his shift at the checkpoint on Highway 86 near Westmoreland, California, Agent Ortega encountered a station wagon that had been involved in a single vehicle accident and had rolled into the median and caught on fire.
 As he approached the vehicle, one injured woman was near the vehicle on her hands and knees, and he could see two children and an elderly man in the rear seat of the vehicle.
 Agent Ortega assisted the injured woman away from the burning car and then attempt to gain entry through the doors that were jammed shut.
 He extricated the two children through the rear hatch and returned to help the elderly man who was trapped inside.
 As the flames spread from the engine compartment to the passenger compartment, Agent Ortega unsuccessfully attempted to break out the windows.
 Disregarding his own personal safety and without hesitation, he re-entered the rear of the vehicle, and used his collapsible steel baton to pry the seat enough to allow him to pull the elderly man to safety as the entire vehicle had become engulfed in flames.

 Luis A. Aguilar - photo Senior Patrol Agent Yuma Sector Posthumously Awarded Senior Patrol Agent Luis A. Aguilar was honored posthumously for his selfless courage, which resulted in saving the life of a fellow agent.
-While performing anti-smuggling duties in the Imperial Sand Dunes Recreational Area as part of the Yuma Station IMPACT Team, Agents Luis Aguilar and German Burgoin coordinated efforts to apprehend two vehicles suspected of being loaded with marijuana that illegally crossed from Mexico into the U.S. The agents were deploying a Controlled Tire Deflation Device in the path of one of the vehicles when the driver accelerated and drove towards them.
+On January 19, 2008, while performing anti-smuggling duties in the Imperial Sand Dunes Recreational Area as part of the Yuma Station IMPACT Team, Agents Luis Aguilar and German Burgoin coordinated efforts to apprehend two vehicles suspected of being loaded with marijuana that illegally crossed from Mexico into the U.S. The agents were deploying a Controlled Tire Deflation Device in the path of one of the vehicles when the driver accelerated and drove towards them.
 Agent Aguilar yelled for Agent Burgoin to get out of the area as he attempted to run to a safe location behind some barriers.
 Agent Burgoin was able to get to safety, but the suspected smuggler intentionally struck Agent Aguilar who died as a result of his injuries.
 Agent Aguilar made the ultimate sacrifice in saving the life of his fellow agent.

 While taking immediate action to prevent the vehicle from rolling into the oncoming traffic, Agent Ruiz discovered the brakes were not functioning and maneuvered the vehicle off the northbound lanes, avoiding a major collision with other traffic including a semi-tractor trailer.
 After finally bringing the vehicle to a stop, he discovered that there were 10 undocumented aliens in the vehicle.
 With the assistance of Rio Grande Valley CBP air assets, the driver was located.